 Water-based polyurethane only needs 2 hours between coats, so I simply wrapped the brush in a plastic bag until the next coat.

 By the way, the counter the bag-wrapped brush is on was created this same way, but about six years ago- in a very busy laundry/mud room area and has held up very well.
-There are just a few scratches- and those aren’t much, they really just show up in the photo, and aren’t noticeable in person.
+However, there are a few scratches- and those aren’t much, they really just show up in the photo, and aren’t noticeable in person.

-Since we used a dark stain, the nails along the edges aren’t noticeable to us (and you can tell here that we’re really not perfectionists – bent nails and all).
+Since we used a dark stain, the nails along the edges aren’t noticeable to us.

 Thus, we haven’t attached any quarter-round molding to this counter – yet.
 I think it’s on the agenda…someday.
 If you’d like to add edging, there are just a few more steps.